-When a command or application is updating the system, it locks the dpkg file (Debian package manager).
-This locking is done so that two processes don’t change the content at the same time as it may lead to an unwarranted situation and a possible broken system.
-When such a condition occurs, the service script in this case for pf9-kube fails to execute resulting in host convergence failure.
+When a command or an application is updating the system, it locks the dpkg file (Debian package manager) to ensure that two processes don’t change the content at the same time thereby resulting into an unwarranted situation.
+When such a condition occurs, the service script in this case for pf9-kube fails to execute followed by a host convergence failure.

 - Platform9 Managed OpenStack - All Versions

-We can see that an apt-get purge docker-ce process is running resulting in pf9-kube unable to acquire a lock on the docker installation procedure as part of the pf9-kube script service execution.
+We can see that an apt-get purge docker-ce process runs limiting the pf9-kube to acquire a lock on the docker installation procedure as a part of the pf9-kube script service execution.

 pf9@worker01$ ps aux | grep -i apt